 - AGM-based engagements: Unigestion engages with companies at their annual general meetings ("AGMs") on a variety of issues of most relevance to investors: environmental subjects, climate change, human rights, labour rights, public health & safety, business ethics, corporate governance.
-This includes proposals that affect some aspects of the companies (e.g. the composition, size, independence, election, removal and remuneration of the board of directors and committee members). - ESG or controversy engagements: Within the framework of its ESG integration process (see Section 0 below), Unigestion has defined and incorporated monitoring rules to identify those listed companies which it holds in portfolios involved in significant incidents which may negatively impact stakeholders, the environment or the company's operations, commonly known as controversies.
+This includes proposals that affect some aspects of the companies (e.g. the composition, size, independence, election, removal and remuneration of the board of directors and committee members). - ESG or controversy engagements: Within the framework of its ESG integration process (see Section H below), Unigestion has defined and incorporated monitoring rules to identify those listed companies which it holds in portfolios involved in significant incidents which may negatively impact stakeholders, the environment or the company's operations, commonly known as controversies.
 Unigestion has defined and incorporated a rule to identify portfolio companies within the worst decile of the ESG Score that have shown signs of improvement over the long-term.
 Unigestion has decided to keep these companies in its portfolios, while engaging with them based on its internal evaluation of their ESG issues. - Thematic engagement: The responsibility of companies with respect to SDGs is part of a qualitative research performed by the analysts.
 Unigestion uses its fundamental knowledge of companies and industries to pick specific topics for engagement and link them with SDG targets.
 For a couple of years now, SDG 13 Climate Action, has been an overriding theme to consider for all of Unigestion's engagements.
-As such, Unigestion will reach out to companies on issues such as net zero strategies and commitments, their alignment with the objectives of the Paris Agreement ("Paris Agreement")3 and carbon footprints. - Client specific requests or certain requirements: Certain clients and portfolios require specific engagements in order to meet their stewardship objectives (e.g. if a label has been obtained which requires specific engagements over time).
+As such, Unigestion will reach out to companies on issues such as net zero strategies and commitments, their alignment with the objectives of the Paris Agreement ("Paris Agreement")3 and carbon footprints.